hazer-hazer/Jacy-Dev-Book/_docs/user-guide/index.md

 #### Slice type

 If you have no experience with Rust, slice type might be hard to comprehend.
-Slice is a kind of "view" into memory where data is placed, it is statically sized but size is not unknown at compile-time.
+Slice is a kind of "view" into memory where data is placed, it is statically sized but the size is not unknown at compile-time.
-In C, slice would be the same as pointer + size, like `char * arr; int size`.
+In C, a slice would be the same as pointer + size, like `char * arr; int size`.
 While in C you can access any address you want and you pass a size everywhere to know how many elements you have access to.
-In _Jacy_ it is impossible (without hack-like code) to access invalid memory location.
+In _Jacy_ it is impossible (without hack-like code) to access invalid memory locations.

-Don't confuse "slice" in _Jacy_ with slice of list, etc. in other programming languages, while concepts are pretty relative.
+Don't confuse "slice" in _Jacy_ with a slice of the list, etc. in other programming languages, while concepts are pretty relative.

 Slice type is a type enclosed into brackets - `[T]`, e.g. `[int]` is an "int slice".

 #### `str` / String Slice type

-There's a one specific kind of slice which is used so often thus got his own type -- `str`.
+There's one specific kind of slice that is used so often thus got his own type -- `str`.
 It is simply a string slice, pretty same as `[char]`.

 #### Tuple type

 Tuple is a heterogeneous collection, i.e. collection of different types.
-Tuple elements do not have names and can be access by index, e.g. `(123, 666).0` will be `123`.
+Tuple elements do not have names and can be accessed by index, e.g. `(123, 666).0` will be `123`.

 ##### Unit type

-Unit type is an empty tuple - `()`, it's purpose is the same as of `void` in some programming languages.
+Unit type is an empty tuple - `()`, its purpose is the same as of `void` in some programming languages.
 By default, if type omitted - functions return `()`.

 #### Array type

 Array is a homogeneous collection, i.e. all elements are of the same type.
 Arrays have static compile-time-known size, so you cannot resize it.

-Array type looks like slice type but with size ascription after `;` - `[T; N]`, e.g. `[int; 100]` is an array of `100` int's.
+Array type looks like slice type but with size, ascription after `;` - `[T; N]`, e.g. `[int; 100]` is an array of `100` ints.

 ### Functions